ameimeilia/psycholinguistics/docs/EDHS 4300/notes/2 - Where Language Comes From.md

 ---
 layout: default
-title: Where Does Language Come From?
+title: Where Language Comes From
 parent: Notes
 nav_order: 2
 ---
-# Where Does Language Come From?
+# Where Language Comes From
 - nativist view: humans are born with language
 - anti-nativist view: language is a tool that is developed by humans everywhere